nobleo/rviz_satellite/README.md

 ![Alt text](.screenshot.png?raw=true "Example Image")

+In order to use rviz_satellite, add this package to your catkin workspace.

+### Demo

+The package contains a launch file for demonstration purposes.
+Use it to verify your installation and to get started:

+``roslaunch rviz_satellite demo.launch``

+The launch file will fake a GPS position in Philadelphia, USA and display [Wikimedia Maps](https://maps.wikimedia.org) nearby.
+You can edit the longitude and latitude values in `launch/demo.gps` to change the position.

+Check the Usage section below to learn how to use the position of your robot and a satellite map.

 ### Usage

-In order to use rviz_satellite, add this package to your catkin workspace.
-Then add an instance of `AerialMapDisplay` to your rviz config.
+Add an instance of `AerialMapDisplay` to your rviz config.

 The `Topic` field must point to a publisher of `sensor_msgs/NavSatFix`.
 Note that rviz_satellite will not reload tiles until the robot moves outside of the centre tile (if dynamic reloading is enabled).